A Fresh Look at Professional Development Funds

 Professional Development as Personal Development

-Professional Development funds should also be considered personal development.
-Don't you think that investing in someone's personal development may make them happier, give them a creative or learning outlet, and see your company as caring about them as a whole person?
+Professional Development funds should also be considered personal development funds.
+Don't you think that investing in someone's personal development may make them happier, give them a creative or learning outlet, and make them see your company as caring about them as a whole person?

 You could even check into something like Coursera and take a course for free or low cost to receive the certificate, but give your staff time during work hours to complete it.
 I took the Science of Well-Being course through Yale and loved it!